armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ---
-title: Dynamic Accounts API Developer Guide
+title: Clouddriver Account storage API
-linkTitle: Dynamic Accounts API
+linkTitle: Clouddriver Account storage API
 description: >
    Learn about the Clouddriver HTTP REST API Dynamic Accounts endpoints for the Armory Scale Agent for Spinnaker and Kubernetes.
 ---